This chapter describes the Application Architecture part of Phase C.

-The recommended process for developing a Data Architecture is as follows:
+The recommended process for developing an Application Architecture is as follows:

-The organization's data inventory is captured as a catalog within the Architecture Repository.
-Catalogs are hierarchical in nature and capture a decomposition of a metamodel entity and also decompositions across related model entities (e.g., logical data component -> physical data component ->] data entity).
+The organization's Application Portfolio is captured as a catalog within the Architecture Repository.
+Catalogs are hierarchical in nature and capture a decomposition of a metamodel entity and also decompositions across related model entities (e.g., logical application component -> physical application component -> information system service).

-Catalogs form the raw material for development of matrices and diagrams and also act as a key resource for portfolio managing business and IT capability.
+Catalogs form the raw material for development of matrices and diagrams and also act as a key resource for managing the business and IT capability.

-The structure of catalogs is based on the attributes of metamodel entities, as defined in Part IV, 34.
+The structure of catalogs is based on the attributes of metamodel entities, as defined in Part IV, 30.
 Content Metamodel .

 Matrices show the core relationships between related model entities.